-- He was surprised and pleased when Professor Graves offered a basic explanation of quantum physics in layman’s terms.
+- He was surprised and pleased when Professor Graves offered a basic explanation of quantum physics using layman’s terms.

 - This photography text is written in layman’s terms and makes it easy for anyone to understand the basics of aperture and shutter speed.

 In most cases, people are not offended by the expression layman’s terms.
-It does not indicate a lack of intelligence or another negative trait to be a layman in a field.
-However, there are a couple of situations where it may be considered impolite.
+The evolution of the phrase means it doesn’t indicate a lack of intelligence or other negative traits.
+However, there are a couple of situations where it may be considered impolite or insensitive.